-My favourite memory was when industry experts visited Solent to give a talk on their work and life in the industry.
-One company in particular was Stainless Games, who remembered me when I later attended their interview for a job as a project manager intern (which I successfully obtained).
+My favourite memory was when industry experts visited Solent to give talks on their work and life in the industry.
+One company in particular was Stainless Games, who remembered me when I later attended an interview for a job there as a project manager intern, which I got.